-Reference is made to Note 16 to the Company's Consolidated Financial Statements and Note 8 to the Company's Interim Consolidated Financial Statements, which contain a general description of certain legal proceedings to which the Company and/or BGLS or their subsidiaries are a party and certain related matters.
-Reference is also made to Exhibit 99.1 to the Company's March 31, 1998 Quarterly Report on Form 10-Q, a copy of which is included elsewhere in this Prospectus, for additional information regarding the pending material legal proceedings to which the Company, BGLS and/or Liggett are party.
+Reference is made to Note 16 to the Company's Consolidated Financial Statements, which contains a general description of certain legal proceedings to which the Company and/or BGLS or their subsidiaries are a party and certain related matters.
+Reference is also made to Exhibit 99.1 to the Company's 1997 Annual Report on Form 10-K, as amended, a copy of which is included elsewhere in this Prospectus, for additional information regarding the pending material legal proceedings to which the Company, BGLS and/or Liggett are party.